-Potato dumplings are old-fashioned comfort food, and they are often served with the Sunday roast and then rewarmed with the leftover gravy on Monday.
-Serve with a hot green vegetable like peas, green beans or broccoli or roasted Brussels sprouts and warmed white German bread.
+Potato dumplings are old-fashioned comfort food, and they are often served with the Sunday roast and then reheated with the leftover gravy on Monday.
 Pair with wine that’s right with the type of meat that’s on the menu.

 2 tbsp butter